Raja Raja Chora: Plot

-Finally a famous preacher Ganapathi one of his preaching in Sri Rama Navami explains about the cheating nature how they got punished by God, we shows that Bhaskar who cheated and stole valuables for his selfish motives Finally get punished who himself conned, Sanjana having a good expertise in micro art she became fantasize in a corporate job and city life style for that she started living in a fake life filled with lies got punished after revealing the truth of Bhaskar and her dreams which became shattered, William being a responsible cop he misused his powers and cheating with his Best friend who got punished by successfully exposed in adultery and he framed himself in the Raja costume as a thief.
+Finally, a famous preacher, Ganapathi, explains about the cheating nature of people and how they were punished by God: Bhaskar, who cheated and stole valuables for his selfish motives, is imprisoned.
+Sanjana, good at micro art but lured by a corporate job and city lifestyle, for which she started lying, was punished after revealing the truth of Bhaskar and her dreams which were shattered, William being a cop, misused his power and cheated his best friend, who was punished for his adultery, and he framed himself in the Raja costume as a thief.

-Now Bhaskar, regretting his past actions of crime and cheating, decides to turn himself in to atone for his mistakes.
+Bhaskar, regretting his past crimes and cheating, decides to turn himself in to atone for his mistakes.
 He has served his prison sentence, while Vidya is a successful lawyer and now owns a house.
-In the end, Bhaskar is seen going to Vidya, in the hope that she would accept him.
+In the end, a reformed Bhaskar is seen going to Vidya, in the hope that she will accept him.